Celebrating Victoria’s multicultural diversity

 - Avoid asking ‘Where are you from?’ and learn how to navigate questions of race and identity in an appropriate way.

-- Advocate for cultural diversity training to be provided in your workplace via online learning such as these SBS modules and/or by paying a culturally and linguistically diverse consultant.
+- Advocate for cultural diversity training to be provided in your workplace via online learning and/or by paying a culturally and linguistically diverse consultant.

 - Raise your kids to be conscious of race.